Patrick Mahomes' ranking on NFL Top 100 players list leaves fans dumbfounded

 LIONS OFFER SNEAK PEEK INTO SOCIALLY DISTANT LOCKER ROOM AS TRAINING CAMP OPENS

-Mahomes made note of his ranking.
+Mahomes made note of his fourth-place ranking.

 Russell Wilson and Aaron Donald also were ranked above Mahomes.
 Wilson is the only player in the top four who has a Super Bowl ring.